amaster507/Open-Church/README.md

 Languages/Extensions that will be utilized in this application include but not limited to: PHP, MySQL, Javascript, jQuery, FPDF

 If you would like to be added or removed as a Collaborator on this projuct please let me know.

+---

+# UPDATE:

+This project is being sidelined for the upcoming release of MissionBase which will soon evolve into a Church Management System.